 Influential pan-Arab and international TV broadcaster Al-Jazeera has raised Qatar's media profile.

-BBC World Service radio in Arabic, Radio France Internationale, France's Arabic-language radio service Monte Carlo Doualiya, UAE-based MBC and Radio Sawa from the US are available on FM in Doha.
+BBC World Service radio in Arabic, France's Arabic-language Monte Carlo Doualiya and Radio Sawa from the US broadcast on FM in Doha.

 - Al-Watan (The Homeland) - privately-owned, pro-government daily

 - Al-Rayah (The Banner) - privately-owned, pro-government daily

 - Al-Sharq (The East) - privately-owned, pro-government daily

 - Gulf Times - English-language, sister paper of Al-Rayah